skramm/spaghetti/docs/spaghetti_faq.md

 While this can have some advantages, it requires you to create a struct/class for each state.
 With Spaghetti, you just add an enumerator value and define callback functions and transitions with member function calls.
 If you need advanced features of the UML state machine, then this is not for you.
+The other keypoint is that the transistion matrix (how and when states changes from one to another) is defined at runtime, thus enabling building complex and dynamic FSM.

 - **Q**: What are the requirements on the event loop/timer class template, if I want to use a different then the one that is provided?<br>
 **A**: TODO